voger/tinyclone/README.md

 * No care is given to maintain the simplicity of the original code.
 The goal is to learn to how use various tools.

-* As long as I call it done I will probably abandon it to do some other project.
+* As soon as I call it done I will probably abandon it to do some other project.

 * Not everything is implemented.
 Especially:
     * No code to update the copyright notice.